Trinity: Jesus in the New Testament

 The Gospel of John has been seen as especially aimed at emphasizing Jesus' divinity, presenting Jesus as the Logos, pre-existent and divine, from its first words: "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
 The Gospel of John ends with Thomas's declaration that he believed Jesus was God, "My Lord and my God!"
 (John 20:28).
-There is no significant tendency among modern scholars to deny that John 1:1 and John 20:28 identify Jesus with God.
+Modern scholars agree that John 1:1 and John 20:28 identify Jesus with God.
 However, in a 1973 Journal of Biblical Literature article, Philip B. Harner, Professor Emeritus of Religion at Heidelberg College, claimed that the traditional translation of John 1:1c ("and the Word was God") is incorrect.
-He endorses the New English Bible translation of John 1:1c, "and what God was, the Word was."
-It should be noted however that Harner claim has been criticized by other scholars.
-In the same article, Harner also noted that; "Perhaps the clause could be translated, ‘the Word had the same nature as God.”
-This would be one way of representing John’s thought, which is, as I understand it, that ho logos, no less than ho theos, had the nature of theos," which in his case means the Word is as fully God as the person called "God".
+He endorses the New English Bible translation of John 1:1c, "and what God was, the Word was".
+However, other scholars have criticized Harner's claim.
+In the same article, Harner also noted that, "Perhaps the clause could be translated, 'the Word had the same nature as God'.
+This would be one way of representing John's thought, which is, as I understand it, that [the] logos, no less than [the] theos, had the nature of theos", which in his case means the Word is as fully God as the person called "God".
 John also portrays Jesus as the agent of creation of the universe.

 Jesus in later Christian theology

 Some have suggested that John presents a hierarchy when he quotes Jesus as saying, "The Father is greater than I", a statement which was appealed to by nontrinitarian groups such as Arianism.
-However, Church Fathers such as Augustine of Hippo and Thomas Aquinas argued this statement was to be understood as Jesus speaking about his human nature.
+However, influential theologians such as Augustine of Hippo and Thomas Aquinas argued this statement was to be understood as Jesus speaking about his human nature.